Polycademy/dreamitapp/README.md

 git remote add pagoda git@git.pagodabox.com:{your-app}.git
 ```

-Now if you make any changes to dreamitapp repo, then compile to dreamitapp_release, you can then use this inside the same shell location:
+Now if you make any changes to dreamitapp repo, you can then use this inside the same shell location:

 ```
-git push pagoda master
+git push pagoda --all
 ```

 And this will push the repository to the server.
 Don't do this just yet, as we don't have code differences.